First shots fired in the Revolution. “The shot heard ’round

 Three Rivers, PQ

-Patriot attempt to take British position failed.
+Patriot attempt to take the British position failed.

 28 June 1776